Why VP Sales Leaders Need Social Media Engagement, Too

 It’s also so important for leaders in both sales and marketing departments to acknowledge the time and effort it takes to bring high-quality leads from the “just browsing” phase to close.

-With social media being the third largest engagement channel, just after email and website, this means that both sales and marketing leaders need to help one another find the next lever to enhance lead generation and social selling capabilities.
+Social media is the third largest engagement channel, just after email and websites.
+This means that sales and marketing leaders need to help one another find the next lever to enhance lead generation and social selling capabilities.

 Talk With One Another